 Protecting Yourself and Children From Strange Dogs

-- Never approach a dog that is growling, snarling or acting defensive in any way.
-It is important to teach your children that these are signs that a dog is afraid or defending its territory and to back off when these signs are displayed.
+- Never approach a dog that is growling, snarling, or acting defensively.
+It is essential to teach your children that these are signs that a dog is afraid of or defending its territory and to back off when these signs are displayed.

 - When seeing a stray, it is best to keep your distance as the animal may be diseased or have rabies.
 If a dog charges, it will be faster than you are, so it will be impossible to outrun it.
-The best option is to find an object you can use as a distraction and feed it to the dog while you make your escape.
-Options include a backpack, coat, bicycle or any other object that will put distance between you and the dog.
+The best option is to find an object you can use as a distraction and feed it to the dog while you escape.
+Options include a backpack, coat, bicycle, or any other object that will distance you from the dog.

 How to Keep Your Dog From Biting Others

-Our Chicago dog attack lawyers would rather prevent attacks from occurring altogether, as they can take an economic, emotional and physical toll on the owner of the dog and the victim of the attack.
-Follow these tips to make your own home safer for your family and guests if you own a dog.
+Follow these tips to make your home safer for your family and guests if you own a dog.

 - Socialize your dog early and often so that it understands humans are friendly and not to be harmed.
 Dogs are more likely to act defensive in the presence of things that are not familiar to them, so familiarizing them with other people will make them less defensive.

-- Never punish your dog with your hand, as this establishes all hands as weapons.
-When your dog encounters another person who offers his or her hand, it may feel threatened and attack.
+- Never punish your dog with your hand; this establishes all hands as weapons.
+When your dog encounters another person who offers his or her hand, it may feel threatened and attacked.

-- Consider taking your dog to training classes, even if you have experience training animals in the past.
-This will allow the dog a chance to socialize with other humans and dogs and to earn rewards and positive reinforcement for good behavior.
+- Consider taking your dog to training classes, even if you have experience training animals.
+This will allow the dog to socialize with other humans and dogs and earn rewards and positive reinforcement for good behavior.

-- Try to keep your pet away from children under ten years of age, as many dog bites are the result of children playing too roughly with dogs and not understanding their boundaries.
-If a guest has a young child, it is important never to let the child near the animal without proper supervision.
-Establish rules for interaction as well, including never to pull, strike or push the dog in an aggressive manner.
+- Try to keep your pet away from children under ten, as many dog bites result from children playing too roughly with dogs and not understanding their boundaries.
+If a guest has a young child, it is crucial never to let the child near the animal without proper supervision.
+Establish rules for interaction, including never pulling, striking, or aggressively pushing the dog.